 Optimizing for local SEO mainly includes these three steps:

-- Claiming your Google My Business (GMB) listing
+- Claiming your Google Business Profile (GBP) listing

 - Choosing locally based keywords like “burger shop in Los Angeles”